 Migrate towards a Microservices based architecture

-.

-Most importantly, microservices are all about the notion of a “bounded context” and a “share-nothing” architecture, where each service and its corresponding data are compartmentalized and completely independent from all other services, exposing only a well-defined API.
-This bounded context is what allows for quick and easy development, testing, and deployment with minimal dependencies.
-This is the core philosophy of DDD – Domain Driven Design and is the most important factor for defining and curving out microservices.

-A good example for that in the context of an insurer is the rating service, because they depend on just rates and rules and have minimum to no dependency on any external or parallel service, because of the fact that the rating service can be defined within a bounded context, it becomes one of the prime candidates across insurers for a first step towards microservices adoption.
+A good example in the context of an insurer is the rating service, because they depend on just rates and rules and have minimum to no dependency on any external or parallel service the rating service can be defined within a bounded context.
+Hence it becomes one of the prime candidates across insurers for a first step towards microservices adoption and provides the ability to deploy and scale independent of the policy systems.

+There is no definite standard which defines the size of a Microservices, hence there can be other candidates within an Insurers landscape such as account management, commission calculation systems etc which can also be developed and deployed as Microservices.
+But systems for claims and document management are ideally bad candidates to be defined as a Microservice because Claims is a long running process which interacts and depends on data and actions across multiple actors and systems.
+Similarly the document management system is heavily dependent on policy and claims date for generation of correspondence and also on customer data for preferences.

+Hence it is important to understand the principles of domain driven design and importantly the most common patterns like bounded context, circuit breakers, anti-corruption etc.

-In a real life scenario, migration from a monolithic application to microservices bases architecture should be done in a progressive manner by adopting the functionality first and data last approach as depicted in the diagram below -
+As most of the current Insurance systems are designed as monoliths, migration to microservices based architecture is ideally done in a progressive manner by adopting the functionality first and data last approach as depicted in the diagram below -

-As depicted in the diagram above, microservices can be curved out within a bounded context with their own set of data store as well as may still connect back to the core system as an interim solution.
-This helps insurers to migrate their legacy monolithic applications to a microservices based architecture in a progressive manner and at the same time contain the legacy monolith application and turn it hollow over time.

 Leveraging the existing capabilities and be part of the API Economy